Skip to content

 Paintings

-The Merry Lute Player made headline news when it was bought for Lord Samuel at a New York auction in 1963, partly for its record price but mostly because this was the first occasion on which the bidding was conducted by telephone from London.
+The Merry Lute player is the most famous painting in the collection, created by Frans Hals between 1624-28.
+This lively artwork features a life-size, half-length figure playing music in a theatrical costume.
+It gained significant attention when Lord Samuel purchased it at a New York auction in 1963, not only for its record price but also because it was the first time bidding was conducted by telephone from London.

 Sculptures

-The idea of marble statues for the Mansion House was first raised in 1850 at a banquet for Prince Albert attended by the Royal Commissioners for The Great Exhibition.
-The Egyptian Hall was noted as being "very deficient in embellishment" with temporary exhibits being placed in the niches during important events.
-The General Purposes Committee proposed commissioning statues themed from the works of English poets which were recommended to the Court of Common Council.
-After a comprehensive selection process and visits to the artists' workshops all the statues were put in place in 1863.
-Each one weighs in the region of three quarters of a ton and is seven feet tall.
+The idea of adding marble statues to Mansion House emerged in 1850 during a banquet for Prince Albert.
+The Egyptian Hall was seen as lacking decoration, with temporary exhibits used for events.
+The General Purposes Committee proposed statues inspired by English poets, which were approved by the Court of Common Council.
+After a thorough selection process, the statues were installed in 1863.
+Each statue weighs about three-quarters of a ton and stands seven feet tall.

 The Plate Collection